gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Now you can connect your Particle Photon to directly to both the Particle Cloud and Azure IoT Hub or Azure IoT Central.
 The **AzureIoTHubClient** library supports bidirectional messaging, direct methods invocation and soon device twin support.

 The Azure IoT Hub Client library can send approximately 50 messages/second to Azure IoT Hub.
-If you are using the free tier of Azure IoT Hub which allows up to 8000 messages/day then you will reach the limit in just under 3 minutes.
-So ensure you limit the data publish rate.
+If you are using the free tier of Azure IoT Hub which allows up to 8000 messages/day, then you will reach the limit in just under 3 minutes.
+So, ensure you limit the data publish rate.

 Acknowledgment.
 This IoT Hub Client library depends and builds upon the fantastic [MQTT-TLS](https://github.com/hirotakaster/MQTT-TLS) library.